-Figure 3: Summary of Duke Sales and Purchases April 2017 - June 2017
+Figure 3: Summary of Duke Sales and Purchases July 2017 - September 2017 during congested periods in Section V.A in order to detect potential anticompetitive conduct.

 As the figure shows, Duke's In general, a market participant exercising market power would be a short-term net seller making short-term sales at high prices, or a short-term net buyer making short-term purchases at low prices.
-The fact that
+The fact that Duke's

-In this context, we evaluate the prices of real-time transactions during congested periods in Section V.A in order to detect potential anticompetitive conduct.
+In this context, we evaluate the prices of real-time transactions